This section discusses the photographic aspects of the "Diarama" website and eBook as well as photography in general

 Screw mount Leicas such as this 111C were produced well into the 1950s

-However Leica continued refining and producing their cameras and the M series of cameras were launched in 1954 which featured a sleeker design and a new bayonet lend mount.
+However Leica continued refining and producing their screw thread cameras culminating in the 111G until the M series of cameras were launched in 1954 which featured a sleeker design and a new bayonet lend mount.
 The M series was continually developed to culminate in the M7 and MP up to 2008 but the digital M8 was released in 2006.
 Along the way Standard Eight and Super Eight ciné cameras were developed as well as SLR models plus other compacts such as the CL... a collaboration with Japanese manufacturer Minolta.
 Leitz and Leica have produced an amazing number of accessories, filters, lens hoods and lenses for their cameras... some made in the Leitz Canada factory.
 One unusual accessory is the Visoflex which converts the rangefinder body into a single lens reflex camera.
 Due to the difference in register caused by the Visoflex mirror box special lenses can only be fitted for general use.

 The Leica M3 of 1953